 Can I make the Knorr spinach dip recipe with fresh spinach?

 Yes, you can make a Knorr spinach dip recipe with fresh spinach.
 You will need about 10-12 ounces of fresh leaves.
-Sauté it in a pan until wilted, then let it cool and squeeze it completely dry in a towel before using.
+Sauté it in a pan until wilted, then let it cool and squeeze it completely dry with a towel before using.
 This method often results in an even more vibrant spinach flavor.

 What can I use if I don’t have sour cream?